rbreslow/Hackfest2025/Tarpit Fall (@thelkdo)/README.md

 By creating a malicious-tar file with path traversal, it is possible to make guntar write a file anywhere as root.
 Since we're connected to the machine over SSH, lets inject a `authorized_keys` file into roots `.ssh` folder.

 I had ChatGPT write this python script to create the malicious tar-file.
+We know from the hint Guntar gives when it starts that "All parent directories must be explicitly included in the archive".

 ```python
 #!/usr/bin/env python